 The Bay Area Chapter of 100 Black Men has the following primary objectives:

 Mentoring – to serve as role models and mentors for our youth

-Education – to provide scholarships assistance for our youth
+Education – to provide scholarship assistance for our youth

-Economic Development – to promote economic development in our community
+Economic Empowerment – to promote economic development in our community

-Health & Wellness – to promote health & wellness and non-violence
+Health & Wellness – to promote health and wellness and non-violence

-In 1992, the 100 Black Men of the Bay Area established the Young Black Scholar Program and hosted the first statewide Young Black Scholars Conference in June 1993.
-The Young Black Scholar Program continues to be the cornerstone of the Chapter Role Modeling, Mentoring, Scholarship, and Fundraising endeavors.
+In 1992, 100 Black Men of the Bay Area established the Young Black Scholar Program and hosted the first statewide Young Black Scholars Conference in June 1993.
+The Young Black Scholar Program continues to be the cornerstone of the Chapter’s Role Modeling, Mentoring, Scholarship, and Fundraising endeavors.

 Each year, scholarship awards and financial assistance is given to students throughout the San Francisco Bay Area.
-Awards are given out each year typically at our Annual Scholarship Luncheon which takes place in June and our Annual Christmas Kwanzaa Awards Gala which occurs in December.
+Awards are given out each year at our Annual Scholarship Reception which takes place in July and our Annual Fundraising & Awards Gala which happens in December.

-In 1994, the Young Black Scholars Program was expanded to include the adoption of two schools, the S.R.
+In 1994, the Young Black Scholar Program was expanded to include the adoption of two schools, the S.R.
 Martin College Preparatory School in San Francisco and Frick Middle School in Oakland.
-Members of the chapter provide Mentoring, Role Modeling and Life Coaching to students at these schools with the goal to help make them more successful in their studies and in their professional careers.

 In 1998, 100 Black Men of the Bay Area partnered with the task force on the education of African American students of the Oakland Unified School District.
 This partnership allows us to reach even more students throughout the entire school district.